Research Focus and Goals

 In seeking to understand the pathological consequences of the widely reported mitochondrial Complex-1 dysfunction in sporadic PD, the LaVoie lab utilizes a combination of novel cell culture and animal models deficient in various genes critical to mitochondrial function to examine the primary pathological events that follow mitochondrial disturbance.
 In addition, we are uncovering novel mechanisms to improve mitochondrial function in the hopes to identify opportunities slow or halt disease progression in patients.

-To apply, please email Jeremy Schmidt and Dr. Matthew LaVoie your CV and detail any experience that you've had in a lab.
+To apply, please email Dr. Matthew LaVoie your CV and detail any experience that you've had in a lab.
 If you are a student, please include a copy of your transcripts.

 Students and Volunteers